Resolving Tax Crimes Allegations

-At the Law Offices of William J. Mauzy, Minneapolis lawyer Bill Mauzy has more than 30 years of experience and has successfully tried more than 100 cases.
-He understands the complex issues involved in state and federal tax fraud charges, and supplies clients with effective defenses against these very damaging allegations.
+At William Mauzy, Attorney at Law, Minneapolis lawyer William Mauzy has more than 30 years of experience and has successfully tried more than 100 cases.
+He understands the complex issues involved in state and federal tax fraud charges, and he supplies clients with effective defenses against these very damaging allegations.

 - Tax fraud